ccspringer/CGE-in-JuMP/README.md

 ## Summary ##

-This model uses the JuMP package with the Ipopt solver to demonstrate an open-source alternative to GAMS.
+This model uses the JuMP package with the Ipopt solver to demonstrate an open-source alternative to GAMS for computable general equilibrium models.

-The model has producing firms and a representative household.
+The model consists of producing firms and a representative household.
 The firms each produce a single commodity for their sector.
 The household is the sole consumer of commodities.
 Firms maximize profit according to a constant elasticity of substitution (CES) production function and the household maximizes utility according to a Linear Expenditure System (LES) utility function.
 The LES utility function is subject to a household budget constraint.

 For ease of use and expansion, the model economy is roughly divided into two main activities – production and consumption - which are annotated as comments within the parameter-variable-equation model structure commonly used in GAMS.